Pregnancy

 If the pregnancy is detected in the first few weeks and before the fallopian tube is damaged, medicine will be used to end the pregnancy.
 Should the mother be more than a few weeks gestation, surgery is required.

 Losing a pregnancy is incredibly hard.
-It’s ok to grieve, and to seek support if needed.
+It’s okay to grieve and seek support if needed.

-The good news is that the odds after this experience are still in your favour.
-According to the Ectopic Trust, the chances of having a future successful pregnancy are very good and 65% of women are healthily pregnant within 18 months of an ectopic pregnancy.
+The good news is that the odds after this experience remain in your favour.
+According to the Ectopic Trust, the chances of having a future successful pregnancy are very good, and 65% of women are healthily pregnant within 18 months of an ectopic pregnancy.
 Some studies suggest this figure rises to around 85% over 2 years.
 Your chance of conceiving depends very much on the health of your tubes.

 *Ectopic Pregnancy Statistics: myVMC.